-In truth of course, the tavern, inn, taproom, call it what you will, was as old as America.
-After all, the British founded the principal American colonies, or took them over early as Manhattan, and provided the major cultural impetus that extended to resorts of hospitality, as the tavern.
+In truth of course, the tavern, inn, taproom, call it what you will was as old as America.
+The British founded the principal American colonies, or took them over early as Manhattan, and provided the major cultural impetus that extended to resorts of hospitality, as the tavern.

-The comfy resort where one could relax and sip punch, flip, cider, or ale was therefore venerable and enduring, and co-existed somehow with the more nefarious notions of saloon and cocktail bar.
-This benign image never left the folk memory (to this day) but each facet in different eras was more or less prominent.
+The comfy place where one could sip punch, flip, cider, or ale before a roaring fire was venerable and enduring.
+This benign side co-existed with the later, more suspect idea that the saloon and cocktail bar corroded public values.
+The Janus-face never departed the folk memory (to this day) but each facet in different eras was more or less prominent.

-In the late-1800s as I discussed recently, news coverage of English and American taverns tempered the old affection with more realism on the tavern’s dangers.
-This was the result of a long process of temperance campaigning, so that alcohol’s role in society changed to a kind of conditional status.
+Certainly in the late 1800s and early 1900s news accounts of both British and American taverns tempered the older affection with realism on the tavern’s dangers.
+This was the result of a long process of temperance agitation, so that alcohol’s role in society acquired by this time a conditional status.

-By the 1930s though, the English inn/hostelry/tavern/alehouse (all confounded happily in the American mind) rebounded in prestige.
-Suddenly, English taverns were everywhere, in the major cities, in the basements of plush suburban homes.
+By the 1930s, the tavern rebounded in prestige.
+Post-Prohibition, English taverns so-called proliferated in the major cities and in basements of tony suburban homes.

-This Pathe clip explains crisply what she did – she bought an inn in Speen, Buckinghamshire, The Plow, and married a local villager to boot.
+This Pathe clip shows crisply that she had bought an inn in Speen, Buckinghamshire, The Plow.
+She had married a local villager, to boot.

 He died 15 years later and she remarried.
-Sadly, the second husband died only three years after.
-MacDonald finally returned to Scotland, passing away in 1982.
+Sadly, the second husband died only three years later.
+Ishbel finally returned to the family hearth of Scotland, passing away in 1982.

-By all reports she was a remarkable woman, and must indeed have been the perfect pub landlady.
-Her mother had died young and Ishbel became chatelaine for her father, honing what seems innate social skills to the max.
-She had the personal touch long before the current crop of commoners who married into royalty.
+By all reports she was a remarkable person, and must indeed have been the perfect pub manager.
+Her mother had died young so Ishbel became the chatelaine for her father Ramsay McDonald, honing her clearly innate social skills to the max.
+She had the personal touch long before the today’s crop of commoners who marry into royalty.

-This 1938 press story in the Philadelphia Inquirer dished the details of running the pub and marrying Norman Ridgely.
-It dazzled American readers with an upstairs-downstairs scenario.
-Villagers fretted that Ishbel’s “breeding” would alter the tone of Saturday nights in the pub, but were converted by her winning manner.
+A 1938 press story in the Philadelphia Inquirer dished details of running the pub and marrying the first husband, Norman Ridgely.
+It dazzled American readers with an upstairs-downstairs tableau.
+Villagers who had fretted that Ishbel’s “breeding” would alter the tone of Saturday nights at the pub were soon converted by her winning manner.

-In fact, Ramsay MacDonald was born to humble origins, which he overcame in social terms but not materially.
-Ishbel’s management skills as publican/hotelier in part came from savvy economizing as hostess at 10 Downing Street, as Ramsay had no independent fortune.
+In truth, Ramsay MacDonald was born to humble origins, which he overcame in social terms but not financially.
+Ishbel’s management skills helped run the household at 10 Downing Street efficiently, as Ramsay had no independent fortune.
 The experience gained surely helped her keep The Plow on a sound financial footing.

-The Plow endured for years after Ishbel retired to the MacDonald seat in Lossiemouth.
-In the last generation the pub functioned mainly as a stylish restaurant, serving a chic clientèle in the Chilterns.
-Today it is a private residence.
+The pub endured for many years after Ishbel retired to the MacDonald seat in Lossiemouth.
+In the last 30 years or so it functioned mainly as a stylish restaurant, serving a chic clientele in the Chilterns.
+Today, it is a private residence.

-The image shown above is from a second Pathe clip, picturing the good-looking hostess with handsome townsman Ridgley.
+The image above is from a second Pathe clip and pictures the alert, good-looking hostess with the handsome townsman Ridgley.

 Note re image: Image above was sourced as noted and linked in the text.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Image used for educational and historical purposes, and for fair comment.
 All feedback welcomed.